paulin/mattpaulin/channel-content.md

 ## Collaborations & Community

-I love working with people who bring design sense, boldness, and the ability to project ideas unapologetically.
+I love working with people who bring design sense, boldness, and intellectual honesty.
 I balance that with my strengths: catalyzing teams, building systems into existence, and organizing ideas into communities.

-If you're building software products, working with OKRs, or exploring the frontiers of AI, I'd love to connect.
+If you're building software products, leading teams, or exploring how AI is reshaping product work, I'd love to connect.

 ---